maldoinc/wireup/docs/pages/lifetimes_and_scopes.md

 === "Function Decorator"

-    The [`@wireup.inject_from_container`](function_injection.md) decorator behaves similarly to web frameworks: it automatically enters a new scope before the function runs and closes it afterwards.
-This is useful for background tasks or CLI commands.
+    The [`@wireup.inject_from_container`](function_injection.md) automatically enters a new scope before the function runs and closes it afterwards, ensuring cleanup is performed.

     ```python
     @wireup.inject_from_container(container)